greg/objser-swift/README.md

 See the [ObjSer](https://github.com/ObjSer/objser) repository for a description of the serialisation format.

-- Serialisation of any Swift type, including custom structs, classes, and enums (protocol conformance required, but provided by the library for most standard library types)
+- Serialisation of any Swift type, including custom structs, classes, and enums ([protocol conformance](#custom-types) required, but provided by the library for most standard library types)
+- Serialisation of values & collections of non-concrete type (see [Protocol types](#protocol-types-and-collections-thereof))
 - Serialisation of **any object graph**, including cyclic graphs (where objects reference each other in a loop)
 - Deduplication: objects that are referenced multiple times are only stored once